 What Recovery Looks Like in Practice

-A legal services company came to us after a failed technology investment — substantial sunk cost, operational chaos still intact, a team with eroded trust in anyone who used the word “digital.”
-The brief was not “implement a new system.”
-It was “diagnose what actually went wrong, and fix the things that can be fixed quickly.”
+A legal services company came to Digital Forms after a failed technology investment — substantial sunk cost, operational chaos still intact, a team with eroded trust in anyone who used the word “digital.”
+The brief: “diagnose what actually went wrong, and fix the things that can be fixed quickly” — deliberately narrower than “implement a new system.”

-The first phase was diagnostic.
-Not a technology audit — a process audit.
-Where was the most manual work happening?
+The first phase was a process audit rather than a technology audit: where was the most manual work happening?
 Which steps were consuming the most skilled time?
 What was each of those steps costing annually in payroll, and which ones were candidates for automation in the near term?

 The second phase was a set of targeted automations, delivered within 90 days, against the processes the diagnostic had identified as highest-priority.
 Four automations.
 All of them scoped, built, and live within the quarter.
 End result: 30% reduction in employment costs, 100% of targeted manual processes replaced, first results visible before the quarter ended.

-Notably, the technology involved was not remarkable.
-The specific systems used are less important than the method: diagnose the P&L impact first, build only what the numbers justify, deliver something measurable before asking the business to invest further trust.
+Notably, the technology involved was unremarkable.
+The specific systems used matter less than the method: diagnose the P&L impact first, build only what the numbers justify, deliver something measurable before asking the business to invest further trust.

-That’s the posture that breaks digital transformation fatigue.
-Not a better vendor.
-Not a more thorough RFP process.
-A different starting point — and an accountability structure that puts outcomes, not deliverables, at the centre of the engagement.
+That’s the posture that breaks digital transformation fatigue: a different starting point, backed by an accountability structure that puts outcomes ahead of deliverables at the centre of the engagement.
+Better vendors and more thorough RFPs were never the actual lever.

 A Diagnostic Checklist Before the Next Move